sensoworks/docs/docs/index.md

 description: "Sensoworks documentation homepage"
 ---

-Sensoworks is a scalable IoT platform built mainly in Java (for the cloud platform) and Python (for the Edge components) and can be deployed, depending on the client’s need, on-premise, in the Cloud, or deployed in a mixed environment.
-It has been designed since the beginning to be very flexible and adaptive in collecting data from heterogeneous sources, and so be able to be used for different scenarios and in different fields of application.
+Sensoworks is a scalable IoT platform built mainly in Java (for the cloud platform) and Python (for the Edge components) and can be installed, depending on the customer's needs, on-premise, in the cloud or deployed in a hybrid environment.
+It was designed from the outset to be flexible and adaptive in collecting data from heterogeneous sources, so that it can be used on different scenarios and in different fields of application.